-- A free public education until they have successfully completed a twelve-year educational program or have reached the age of twenty-one (21) years. - A learning environment appropriate to their needs and that encourages learning. - A learning environment that is safe. - Examine their school records if they have reached the age of eighteen (18) years. - Participate in school activities and programs, to organize and have memberships without being subject to discrimination on the basis of gender, race, religion, marital status, or disability. - Procedural due process and appeal related to disciplinary actions. - Be treated in a fair and equitable manner. - Consultation with teachers, counselors, and administrators. - Protection of property and physical well-being. - Protection from verbal and physical abuse, bullying, intimidation, and hazing behaviors. - Be given reasonable and timely notice of all expectations, rules, regulation, notices, and penalties to which they may be subject to. - Receive academic grades based only upon academic performance. - Make-up work missed from excused absence(s).
+- A free public education until they have successfully completed a twelve-year educational program or have reached the age of twenty-one (21) years. - A learning environment appropriate to their needs and that encourages learning. - A learning environment that is safe. - Examine their school records if they have reached the age of eighteen (18) years. - Participate in school activities and programs, to organize and have memberships without being subject to discrimination on the basis of gender, race, religion, marital status, or disability. - Procedural due process and appeal related to disciplinary actions. - Be treated in a fair and equitable manner. - Consultation with teachers, counselors, and administrators. - Protection of property and physical well-being. - Protection from verbal and physical abuse, bullying, intimidation, and hazing behaviors. - Be given reasonable and timely notice of all expectations, rules, regulation notices, and penalties to which they may be subject to. - Receive academic grades based only upon academic performance. - Make up work missed from excused absence(s)

-PARENTS/GUARDIANS OF STUDENTS IN GRANT COUNTY SCHOOLS HAVE THE RIGHT TO:
+PARENT/GUARDIANS OF STUDENTS IN GRANT COUNTY SCHOOLS HAVE THE RIGHT TO:

-- Expect that their children are sent to a valued learning environment. - Expect that unacceptable behavior will be managed quickly and effectively through interventions and support. - Expect effective instruction conducted with minimal interruption. - Expect a safe, respectful. and healthy environment free from harassment and physical harm.
-Examine personal school records in accordance with FERPA. - High academic and accreditation standards for all schools. - Address questions or grievances to the proper school authority and expect a reply.
-Expect students to be treated in a respectful, responsible, fair and equitable manner.
+- Expect that their children are sent to a valued learning environment. - Expect that unacceptable behavior will be managed quickly through interventions and support. - Expect a safe, respectful, and healthy environment from harassment and physical harm. - Examine personal school records in accordance with FERPA. - High academic and accreditation standards for all schools. - Address questions or grievances to the proper school authority and expect a reply. - Expect students to be treated in a respectful, responsible, fair and equitable manner.

-Parents and students of positive academic achievements as well as problematic performance or behaviors.
-This information is an abridged overview of the full series of "Rights and Responsibilities" The full version can be found in the Grant County Board of Education "Policy and Procedure Manual which is located on our District web-site.
+This information is an overview of the full series of "Rights and Responsibilities".
+The full version can be found in the Grant County Board of Education "Policy and Procedure Manual" which is located on our District web-site.

-PARENT/GUARDIANS OF STUDENTS IN GRANT COUNTY SCHOOLS HAVE THE RESPONSIBILITY TO:
+PARENTS/GUARDIANS OF STUDENTS IN GRANT COUNTY SCHOOLS HAVE THE RESPONSIBILITY TO:

-- Instill a respect for education and academic pursuit. - Instill a sense of respect for fellow students and school personnel. - Become familiar with educational programs, policies, and procedures. - Help their children understand expectations within the behavioral model, and the importance of meeting those expectations. - Help children understand expectations within the behavioral model, and the importance of meeting those expectations. - Help students understand that some behaviors may result in a disciplinary consequence.
-Help children to understand what disciplinary consequences are and to understand when, how, and why disciplinary consequences are implemented. - Expect that students will try to follow reasonable directives and complete assignments Ensure their children attend school and class regularly, facilitate getting their children to the bus stop on time, arrange alternative transportation for their children in the event of denied bus privileges due to disciplinary reasons. - Demonstrate respect for school personnel. - Ensure that their children complete assignments and establish good work habits.
-Develop good rapport with their children's teachers. - Discuss issues needing clarification with school officials. - Help children respect district devices including chargers and keeping devices in protective cases.
+- Instill a sense of respect for fellow students and school personnel. - Become familiar with educational programs, policies, and procedures. - Help their children understand expectations within the behavioral model, and the importance of meeting those expectations. - Help children understand expectations within the behavioral model, and the importance of meeting those expectations. - Help students understand that some behaviors may result in a disciplinary consequence.
+Help children to understand what disciplinary consequences are and to understand when, how, and why disciplinary consequences are implemented. - Expect that students will try to follow reasonable directives and complete assignments.
+Ensure their children attend school and class regularly, facilitate getting their children to the bus stop on time.
+Arrange alternate transportation for their children in the event of denied bus privileges due to disciplinary reasons or when transportation is canceled.